pschichtel/JavaCAN/README.md

 The library relies on several native (JNI) components.
 By default, these components are either loaded from the standard library path (`LD_LIBRARY_PATH` / `java.library.path`) or are extracted from the classpath into a temporary folder.

-While JavaCAN 2.x bundled the native components, starting with the 3.x release series no native components are bundles with the core libraries.
-Dedicated jar files are generated for each native component (classified by their architecture).
-The native components are published alongside the Java components to Maven Central.
-JavaCAN will **not** attempt to discover the location of a library version appropriate for the correct architecture.
-This is instead left to the downstream application developer.

 There are a few approaches to get the correct native libraries loaded:

 1. Installing the libraries into the library path (the `LD_LIBRARY_PATH` environment variable or the `java.library.path` property)